netactuate/terraform-provider-netactuate/README.md

 ### Run locally
 Do the following to run and test the TF provider locally:
-1. Install the dependencies:
+1. Compile and install the TF provider's binaries to the local TF plugins directory:
     ```bash
-    make deps
-    ```
-2. Compile and install the TF provider's binaries to the local TF plugins directory:
-    ```bash
     make install-all
     ```
-3. Install TF providers for the test [example](examples/basic):
+2. Install TF providers for the test [example](examples/basic):
     ```bash
     cd example
     terraform init
     ```
    Every time the provider is re-built, `.terraform.lock.hcl` file must be removed and the test example modules re-initialize, because the provider dependency's hash changes
-4. Build the infrastructure:
+3. Build the infrastructure:
     ```bash
     terraform apply
     ```